yrw9281/IT30.Todo.Microservices/README.md

 # IT30.Todo.Microservices

 This repository contains the code and documentation for a microservices-based Todo application, developed as part of the 2024 iThome Ironman Challenge.
-The challenge required publishing 30 consecutive articles over 30 days, focusing on the design and implementation of a microservices architecture.
+The challenge involves publishing 30 consecutive articles over 30 days on various software development topics.
+This project focuses on the topic **"DDD?
+Clean Architecture?
+Microservices?
+Let's Build a Modern Microservice with .NET!"**, exploring the design and implementation of a modern microservices architecture using Domain-Driven Design (DDD) and Clean Architecture principles.

 ## Project Overview